chicio/chicio.github.io/_posts/2017-12-07-physically-base-rendering-introduction.md

 A lot of models has been developed to describe the BRDF of different surfaces.
 In particular, in the last years the **microfacet** models have gained attention.
-In these kind of models the surface is represented as composed by infinitely small microfactes that model in a more realistic way the vast majority of surfaces in the real world.
-Each one of these microfactes has is geometric definition (in particular its normal).
+In these kind of models the surface is represented as composed by infinitely small microfacets that model in a more realistic way the vast majority of surfaces in the real world.
+Each one of these microfacets has is geometric definition (in particular its normal).
 Some specific material surfaces, for example glass, reflect and transmit light at the same time.
 So a fraction of light goes through the material.
 For this reason, there’s another function, the Bidirectional Transmittance Distribution Function, BTDF, defined in the same way as the BRDF, but with the directions $\omega_{i}$ and $\omega_{o}$ placed in the